galaxyproject/training-material/events/2027-03-01-hts-workshop-freiburg.md

 ## Learning Objectives:

-- To get introduced to Galaxy as a data analysis platform and the GTN training material
+- To get introduced to Galaxy as a data analysis platform and the Galaxy Training Network's (GTN) training material
 - To learn how to use tools and databases in Galaxy
 - To be able to run different tools and workflows